spidirman/ip-scanner/README.md

 # ip-info-scanner
-this is a little python script for scan ip and get informations about this
+this is a little python script for scan ip and get informations about it

 ## module needed: